Where to have the best Langos in Budapest

 Once you established where to stay in Budapest, you need to start thinking about the most important thing in Hungary: food.
-When it comes to finding the best langos in Budapest, you want to avoid the tourist traps and go straight for the best places which are guaranteed to sell traditional, well made, well shaped and perfectly fried langos.
+When it comes to finding the best langos in Budapest, you want to avoid the tourist traps and go straight for the best places which are guaranteed to sell traditional, well-made, well shaped and perfectly fried langos.

-We met up with one of our Hungarian friends who showed us the secret places where we could go and finally enjoy the best langos in Budapest.
+We met with one of our Hungarian friends, who showed us the secret places where we could go and finally enjoy the best langos in Budapest.
 As langos is becoming an international sensation, the traditional practices are being replaced by innovation and new techniques, unusual toppings.
 We were, however, hunting for the original, Hungarian langos, packed with sour cream and cheese.

 What is Langos?